One of Colorado’s earliest women doctors, Susan Anderson, better known as “Doc Susy,” is a member of the Colorado Women’s Hall of Fame.

-Born in Fort Wayne, Indiana, Anderson’s family moved to Kansas where Susan graduated high school in 1891.
+Born in Fort Wayne, Indiana, Anderson’s family moved to Kansas, where Susan graduated high school in 1891.
 That same year her father moved the family to the booming mining camp of Cripple Creek, Colorado.
-In about 1893, she left Cripple Creek to attended medical school at the University of Michigan, from which she graduated in 1897.
+In about 1893, she left Cripple Creek to attend medical school at the University of Michigan, from which she graduated in 1897.
 Susan returned to her family in Cripple Creek, where she set up her first practice.

-For the next three years the petite, quick-witted lady sympathetically tended to patients, even saving a miner’s arm after a male doctor told the patient it would have to be removed.
+For the next three years, the petite, quick-witted lady sympathetically tended to patients, even saving a miner’s arm after a male doctor told the patient it would have to be removed.
 In 1900, Anderson’s younger brother died, her fiance left her, and Susan decided to leave the mining camp.

 Another busy time for her was when the six-mile Moffat Tunnel was being built through the Rocky Mountains.
 Not long after construction began, she found herself treating numerous men who were injured during construction.
 During this time, she was also asked to become the Grand County Coroner, a position that enabled her to confront the Tunnel Commission regarding working conditions and accidents.
-In the five years it took to complete the tunnel, there were an estimated 19 who died and hundreds injured.
+In the five years, it took to complete the tunnel, there were an estimated 19 who died and hundreds injured.

 Dr. Anderson would also become the County Coroner during her time in Fraser.